SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 not to close a question, severely biases attention toward closing the question.
 <sup>1</sup>

-<h2 id="why-do-you-invite-me-to-the-cv-request-graveyard-room">Why did you invite me to the SOCVR Request Graveyard room?</h2>
+<h2 id="why-do-you-invite-me-to-the-cv-request-graveyard-room"><a href="#why-do-you-invite-me-to-the-cv-request-graveyard-room" class="hover-visible"></a>Why did you invite me to the SOCVR Request Graveyard room?</h2>

 The room owners run a script on a regular basis to cleanup the room transcript.
 Requests (e.g. `cv-pls`, `del-pls`, etc.), and many bot messages